DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Picking list registration.md

 ## View staging table records
-To view the Vendor purchase order acknowledgement staging records, go to **EDI > Documents > Vendor documents > Vendor purchase order acknowledgement**.
+To view the Picking list registration staging records, go to **EDI > Documents > 3PL documents > Picking list registration**. <br>
-Use this page to review staging and process EDI Vendor purchase order acknowledgement documents, update the D366 purchase order and send the purchase order confirmation (where set to automatic).
+Use this page to review staging and process EDI Picking list registration documents, pick the D365 stock and/or cancel picking list line(s).

 ### List page
 The following EDI fields are available on the list page.